-- 5 then orthophosphoric acid (105%) added at a temperature of 70°C. All results are reported relative to the Vienna Pee Dee Belemnite (V-PDB) international scale.
-Sample results were normalized to this scale using an internal standard (NEW1: $\delta^{18}$ O = -2.46‰, $\delta^{13}$ C = 2.40‰) previously calibrated using the international standards NBS-18 and NBS-19.
-Analytical uncertainty for $\delta^{18}$ O and $\delta^{13}$ C was 0.09‰ and 0.05‰ respectively.
-Trace element analyses were carried out at the School of Earth Sciences, The University of Melbourne, using a 193 nm ArF excimer laser-ablation system coupled to an Agilent 7700xquadrupole - 10 ICPMS.
-The Helex laser-ablation system (Woodhead, 2007) is driven by the GeoStar software (Resonetics).
-Prior to trace element determination, the sample was twice pre-ablated to clean the surface using a circular spot of 260 $\mu$ m diameter at a scan speed of 500 $\mu$ m/min and a laser pulse rate of 15 Hz.
+(99.9995%) and then orthophosphoric acid (105%) added at a temperature of 70 °C. All results are reported relative to the Vienna Pee Dee Belemnite (V-PDB) international scale.
+Sample results were normalized to this scale using an internal standard (NEW1: $\delta^{18}O = -2.46\%$, $\delta^{13}C = 2.40\%$) previously calibrated using the international standards NBS-18 and NBS-19.
+Analytical uncertainty for δ^{18} O and δ^{13} C was 0.09 ‰ and 0.05 ‰, respectively.
+Trace element analyses were carried out at the School of Earth Sciences, University of Melbourne, using a 193 nm ArF excimer laser-ablation system coupled to an Agilent 7700x quadrupole ICPMS.
+The Helex laser-ablation system (Woodhead et al., 2007) is driven by the GeoStar software (Resonetics).
+Prior to trace element determination, the sample was twice pre-ablated to clean the surface using a circular spot of 260 μm diameter at a scan speed of 500 μm min-1 and a laser pulse rate of 15 Hz.
 Element concentrations were measured from the pre-ablated surface using line scans parallel to the stalagmite growth axis.
-A main scan was obtained with a spot size of 55 $\mu$ m, a scan speed of 500 $\mu$ m/s and a laser pulse rate of 10 Hz.
-To check for lateral data consistency two additional lower-resolution scans were performed 500 - 15 $\mu$ m apart and parallel to the main scan line.
-Quantification was carried out using the NIST SRM612 glass reference as external standard.
-The Standard was analysed three times with the same spot size and a scan speed of 15 $\mu$ m/s.
-Raw mass spectrometry data were reduced using Iolite software (Hellstrom et al., 2008) and data were internally normalised to Ca. Eleven powder samples were taken for U-Th dating, which were performed at the University of Melbourne (Australia) by a Nu Instruments MultiCollector Inductively Coupled Plasma-Mass Spectrometer (MC-ICP-MS), according to the analytical method described - 20 in detail by Hellstrom (2003).
+A main scan was obtained with a spot size of 55 μm, a scan speed of $50 \,\mu\text{m s}^{-1}$ and a laser pulse rate of $10 \,\text{Hz}$.
+To check for lateral data consistency two additional lowerresolution scans were performed 500 μm apart and parallel to the main scan line.
+Quantification was carried out using the NIST SRM612 glass reference as an external standard.
+The standard was analyzed three times with the same spot size and a scan speed of $15 \,\mu m \, s^{-1}$.
+Raw mass spectrometry data were reduced using Iolite software (Hellstrom et al., 2008) and data were internally normalized to 43Ca.
+A total of 11 powder samples were taken for U-Th dating, which was performed at the University of Melbourne (Australia) by a Nu Instruments MultiCollector inductively coupled plasmamass spectrometer (MC-ICP-MS) according to the analytical method described in detail by Hellstrom (2003).
 The age model was derived in two steps following the method of Hellstrom (2003).
-First, a Bayesian technique was used to constrain those consecutive age determinations which had overlapping uncertainty intervals, then a Monte Carlo procedure was used to randomise all age determinations at each iteration according to their isotope ratio uncertainties.
-The procedure then finds the best-fit monotonic series through these randomised ages using uncertainty-weighted least squares.
-This is repeated some thousands of times, and the revised ages and uncertainties for each age determination are

-25 obtained from the resulting data set.
+First, a Bayesian technique was used to constrain consecutive age determinations that had overlapping uncertainty intervals, then a Monte Carlo procedure was used to randomize all age determinations at each iteration according to their isotope ratio uncertainties.
+The procedure then finds the best-fit monotonic series through these randomized ages using uncertainty-weighted least squares.
+This is repeated some thousands of times, and the revised ages and uncertainties for each age determination are obtained from the resulting data set.
 Here we present the data concerning the top part (125 mm) of the CC27 stalagmite.